On Your Feet!: Box office

 The New York Times reported, following the musical's first week of preview performances, "On Your Feet!, a jukebox musical about Gloria and Emilio Estefan, barrelled onto Broadway last week, grossing $970,013 in its first seven preview performances and suggesting that the show might be the first new hit since Hamilton."
 In December, the newspaper followed up with a report that the show was continuing to flourish at the box office in spite of a divisive presidential election season, "Immigration may be polarizing as a political issue, but on Broadway the immigrant stories are doing quite well...On Your Feet!, the new musical about Gloria and Emilio Estefan's journey from anonymity in Cuba to stardom in the United States, had its strongest showing yet last week, grossing $1,331,812.
 That production is now consistently among the top-grossing shows on Broadway, behind only Hamilton among works that opened this season."

-Playbill noted, in the musical's first week in November 2015, " 'On Your Feet!' which won good reviews last week, saw a leap of $123,518 and played to houses that were at 96% capacity..."
+Playbill noted, in the musical's first week in November 2015, " On Your Feet! which won good reviews last week, saw a leap of $123,518 and played to houses that were at 96% capacity..."

 Awards and nominations

+Film adaptation

+On April 24, 2024, it was announced that a film adaptation is in early development at Sony Pictures and Davis Entertainment.
+Lissette Feliciano will direct from her own screenplay adaptation as her second feature-length film following her directorial debut Women Is Losers (2021).
+Gloria and Emilio Estefan and John Davis will produce, with John Fox executive producing.